12

 – DanielSank

-Jun 1, 2015 at 14:56
+Commented Jun 1, 2015 at 14:56

 • $\begingroup$ The point I was trying to make was that this metaquestion makes certain assumptions about whether questions with subparts should be avoided, and where the line between focussed and unfocussed is drawn.
-For newer users such as myself, it would be useful to understand what the policy is and where it comes from in order to engage with a discussion about how/whether such a policy should be publicized/implemented. $\endgroup$ Jun 2, 2015 at 19:03
+For newer users such as myself, it would be useful to understand what the policy is and where it comes from in order to engage with a discussion about how/whether such a policy should be publicized/implemented. $\endgroup$ Commented Jun 2, 2015 at 19:03

 • $\begingroup$ That being said, it has become pretty clear to me that my question is indeed far too broad.
-But, more generally, as you noted in your question, there is something to be said for value added to the question/answer process (particularly for the original asker) if direct answerers towards (possibly multiple) issues that seem particularly confusing to them. $\endgroup$ Jun 2, 2015 at 19:13
+But, more generally, as you noted in your question, there is something to be said for value added to the question/answer process (particularly for the original asker) if direct answerers towards (possibly multiple) issues that seem particularly confusing to them. $\endgroup$ Commented Jun 2, 2015 at 19:13

 • 6